tvandinther/tvandinther.github.io/src/content/blog/refactor-partial-application.md

 }
 ```

 Notice how we repeat the same code `CalculateBonus(salary, ...)` in the switch expression.
-We can use our newly learned partial application tool to remove this duplication by defining a new local function with the salary partially applied.
+While there are many possible refactors we could use to improve this function, let's use our newly learned partial application tool to remove this duplication by defining a new local function with the salary partially applied.

 ```csharp
 public static class BonusCalculator {